gabrielelana/hangman-http-kata/take-001-explore-server-protocol/README.md

 * Is prisoner part of the ubiquitous language of the hangman game domain?
 I really don't know but I didn't found it too easy to understand but I'm not a native speaker so I guess it's ok, ...
 * What happens if we, the agent, don't support `application/json` as a content type?
 * I don't like that `POST /prisoners/:id/guesses` return `201 Created` of an already created resource, ...
+* I don't like the `500 Internal Sever Error`
+* I don't like to repeat the status and the status code in the response body